 To use full remote mode in the IDE, open a project by choosing File > Open Remote C/C++ Project, or create a project by choosing File > Create Remote C/C++ Project.

 If you are doing remote development by running the IDE on a remote system using X-Window forwarding or VNC, you can achieve better IDE performance and response time using the desktop distribution of the IDE.
 You can run the desktop distribution on desktop systems with Microsoft Windows, Mac OS X, and Linux.

-You can create the desktop distribution while you are running the IDE or with the
+You can download the desktop distribution from Studio OTN pages.
+You can also create the desktop distribution while you are running the IDE or with the

 solstudiocommand, use the